Bad Faith Insurance Attorney in Wheeling, WV

 - Additional injury or property damage caused by the denial of insurance coverage.

 - Emotional distress caused by the insurance company’s bad faith actions.

 In rare cases, you may also be entitled to an award of punitive damages if the insurer’s bad faith actions were done in a malicious or intentionally fraudulent manner.

-When Should You Contact an Insurance Lawyer in WV?
+When Should You Contact an Insurance Lawyer?

 If you have filed an insurance claim and the insurer has responded with what appears to be one or more bad faith insurance practices, contact a lawyer as soon as possible.